On network coding for acyclic networks with delays: Introduction

-\begin{itemize} \item We prove that the solvability of ${\cal G}_{inst}$ preserves the invertibility conditions (Proposition \ref{prop1}) in ${\cal G}_{ud}$, but not necessarily zero-interference conditions (Example \ref{exm1}).
+The contributions of our work are as follows. \begin{itemize} \item We prove that the solvability of ${\cal G}_{inst}$ preserves the invertibility conditions (Proposition \ref{prop1}) in ${\cal G}_{ud}$, but not necessarily zero-interference conditions (Example \ref{exm1}).
 On the other hand, we prove that if ${\cal G}_{ud}$ is solvable, then ${\cal G}_{inst}$ is always solvable (Proposition \ref{prop2}), and thereby proving that if ${\cal G}_{inst}$ is not solvable, then so is ${\cal G}_{ud}$ (Corollary \ref{cornonsolvability}).
-These results on the relationship between the solvability and non-solvability of ${\cal G}_{inst}$ and ${\cal G}_{ud}$ are tabulated in the first two rows of Table \ref{tab1}. \item We show that whenever there is a polynomial-time algorithm for constructing a feasible network code for ${\cal G}_{ud}$, then there is a polynomial-time algorithm for constructing a feasible network code for ${\cal G}_{inst}$ (Corollary \ref{corollaryconstruction}).
+These results on the relationship between the solvability and non-solvability of ${\cal G}_{inst}$ and ${\cal G}_{ud}$ are tabulated in the first two rows of Table \ref{tab1}. \item We show that whenever there is a polynomial-time algorithm for constructing a network code for ${\cal G}_{ud}$ that satisfies all sink demands, then there is a polynomial-time algorithm for constructing a network code for ${\cal G}_{inst}$ which satisfies all sink demands (Corollary \ref{corollaryconstruction}).
 The third row of Table \ref{tab1} captures these results. \item We prove that under certain conditions on the topology of the network there exists an equivalence between a network code over any particular field constructed on ${\cal G}_{inst}$ and ${\cal G}_{ud}$ (Proposition \ref{prop3}).
-Thus, for networks obeying the constraints given in Proposition \ref{prop3}, the minimum field size for constructing a feasible network code for ${\cal G}_{inst}$ and ${\cal G}_{ud}$ is the same.
-We also prove that under such constraints on topology, the non-solvability of ${\cal G}_{ud}$ implies the non-solvability of ${\cal G}_{inst},$ over a particular field (Corollary \ref{cor3}).
-The last two rows of Table \ref{tab1} lists these results. \item We prove that there exist networks for which the delays prove useful for the field size problem, i.e., feasible network codes can be constructed over a smaller field size for ${\cal G}_{ud}$ compared to ${\cal G}_{inst},$ and also show a construction of such networks (Corollary \ref{cor4}).
+Thus, for networks obeying the constraints given in Proposition \ref{prop3}, the minimum field size for constructing a network code satisfying all demands for ${\cal G}_{inst}$ and ${\cal G}_{ud}$ is the same.
+We also prove that under such constraints on topology, the non-solvability of ${\cal G}_{ud}$ implies the non-solvability of ${\cal G}_{inst}$ (Corollary \ref{cor3}).
+The last two rows of Table \ref{tab1} lists these results. \item We prove that there exist networks for which the delays prove useful for the field size problem, i.e., network codes can be constructed over a smaller field size for ${\cal G}_{ud}$ compared to ${\cal G}_{inst},$ and also show a construction of such networks (Corollary \ref{cor4}).
 These results are also tabulated in the last two rows of Table \ref{tab1}.
-In the process, we prove the feasibility of two multicast algorithms, one of which works for acyclic networks (instantaneous and with delays) and was conjectured in \cite{BaY2} based on the multicast algorithm of \cite{JSCEEJT}, and the other works for certain special acyclic networks (Proposition \ref{prop4} and Proposition \ref{prop5}).
+Towards that end, we prove the feasibility of two multicast algorithms, one of which works for acyclic networks (instantaneous and with delays) and was conjectured in \cite{BaY2} based on the multicast algorithm of \cite{JSCEEJT}, and the other works for certain special acyclic networks (Proposition \ref{prop4} and Proposition \ref{prop5}).
 These modified algorithms employ low-complexity encoding at the intermediate nodes over $\mathbb{F}_2$ using memory elements, while possibly demanding a larger complexity of decoding at the sinks compared to traditional network coding schemes. \end{itemize}